ozkary/data-engineering-mta-turnstile/Step2-Cloud-Infrastructure/README.md

 A very important step in any technical project is to do some infrastructure planning.
 This is basically defining the technologies to use to successfully deliver our project.
 Since this is a Data Engineering project, we basically need the following resources:

 - VM instance
-    - To host our data pipelines
+    - To host our data pipelines and orchestration
 - Data Lake
-    - To store the CSV files
+    - To store the CSV or Parquet files
 - Data Warehouse
   - To host the data to make it available to the visualization tools